The Infrastructure Deal Is Not Not a Climate Bill

 The DOE’s ambit is growing again, and now that lawmakers in both parties have embraced industrial policy as the only way to counter China, you can see it gaining its old planning role.
 So the bill, for instance, beefs up the DOE’s ability to authorize new electricity transmission.
 It charges the DOE with spending $6 billion to beef up the nascent American battery industry.
 It frees the DOE to make loans to small businesses.
 And it also puts the DOE in charge of a program that will keep aging nuclear plants open.

 Importantly, too, the bill instructs the DOE’s Energy Information Administration to start collecting new information about the country’s decarbonization and to improve its energy models.
 These models are used by companies, utilities, and government officials and are thought to bias against low-carbon energy sources.
-Consolidating information and coordinating action in this way is one of the federal government’s most powerful tools.
+Consolidating information and coordinating action in this way are two of the federal government’s most powerful tools.

 The bill prepares for governing amid climate change.
 Other agencies will also improve their data collection for a more tumultuous climate.
 The National Oceanic and Atmospheric Administration gets more than $500 million to improve its forecasts for local coastal flooding and wildfire spread.
 And a general sense emerges across the bill that congressional Republicans find it easier to adapt to climate change than mitigate it.
 The Federal Emergency Management Agency gets $3.5 billion, for instance, to reduce the damage of future flooding.